heminei/vscode-pro-deployer/README.md

 # pro-deployer

 PRO Deployer - Simple and powerful SFTP/FTP deployer.
-Support concurrency upload or delete files (**very fast upload**).
+Support concurrency uploading or delete files (**very fast uploading and deleting files or folders**).

 ## Features

 -   multiple targets
 -   switchable profiles
 -   upload on save
--   auto delete
+-   auto-delete files or folders
 -   concurrency upload and delete files
 -   ignore list
--   add `Upload` and `Upload to` buttons to context menu
+-   add `Upload` and `Upload to` buttons to a context menu

 ## Usage